the-engine-room/2016-retro/index.md

 Our first replication sprint in Cape Town brought together two project teams from Zimbabwe and Malawi, designers, developers, policy and data experts for a week of intense work.
 We digitised and organised platforms that structure mining licence data and host relational company data, and developed strategies for data collection, advocacy and community engagement.
 </div>
 <div class="four columns" markdown="1">
+**Feedback from the event**
 >“I was intimidated… by user experience, data models, GIS, and tools like CartoDB… [and]... concerned… I would be overwhelmed.
 In five days, I understand how these things work and how we can put them to work in our advocacy.
 And I’m excited to keep going.”
-Feedback from the event
 </div>
 </div>
 </div>